 Whether in times of crisis or in “normal” times, philanthropic foundations have neither the mandate, capacities or resources that governments do to make the kinds of systemic shifts needed to combat widespread inequality.
 Rather, foundations play a role that is both singular and separate from that of governments at all levels.
 This said, we do believe that foundations can make their own distinct contributions to stemming the progression of inequality and its effects.
 Thanks in part to their independence, foundations can foster innovation and further social “R&D”, give attention to less visible causes and raise up the voices of marginalized groups.
 They can also take the long view, allowing for the sustained engagement needed to take on complex problems, as well as support the autonomy and organizing capacity that civil society needs to make its voice heard on numerous issues.

-There appears to be a considerable social consensus in favour of maintaining a strong role for government during and after the COVID-19 crisis. of more progressive tax measures to help pay for this role.
+There appears to be a considerable social consensus in favour of maintaining a strong role for government during and after the COVID-19 crisis.
+Public opinion is in favour of more progressive tax measures to help pay for this role.
 The Collectif des fondations has previously stated its support for a progressive tax system as one of the most powerful means of redistribution available to governments.

 Having made this statement, member foundations of the Collective recognized that we needed to turn the mirror inwards to reach some sort of understanding about how we should align our own goals, values and practices with this view.
 We are aware that philanthropy does not exist in isolation from the wider political and economic world.
 Along with Helmut Anheier, we recognize that: